muledagnaw/Database_and_SQL/README.md

-# 📊 Database & SQL Fundamentals – Coursework Portfolio
+# 📊 Database & SQL Fundamentals – Coursework

 This repository documents my learning and practical work covering **database fundamentals** and **SQL querying** using **MySQL Workbench**,the **World** database.
 ---